0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

 </center>

 Observe that each word has 32 bytes and the words are stored in Big-Endian form.
 So, the most significant bytes are set in the lower addresses.
-The EVM provides three opcodes to interact with the memory area. **There is an opcode to read, and an opcode to write 32-byte words providing an offset**:
+The EVM provides three opcodes to interact with the memory area.
+There is an opcode to _read_, and an opcode to _write_ 32-byte words providing an offset:

 - $\texttt{MLOAD}$: It receives an offset and returns the 32 bytes in memory starting at that offset
 - $\texttt{MSTORE}$: It receives an offset and saves 32 bytes from the offset address of the memory